lewagon/dotfiles/01-Ruby/04-Hash-Symbols/README.md

 In this challenge, you have to re-implement a method `refrain` using a hash argument to break the argument order dependency.
 We will use a lot of methods taking a hash of options as a last argument in Rails.

 #### `04-Array-to-hash`
 A brief challenge to implement a method transforming arrays into hashes with indexed keys.
 This challenge is optional.
-Don't do it if your don't feel confortable with hashes and symbols.
+Don't do it if your don't feel comfortable with hashes and symbols.